nyxalune/kernel_nothing_sm7325/Documentation/filesystems/porting.rst

 by any locks; just don't do it if the old parent is the same as the new one.
 We really can't lock two subdirectories in same-directory rename - not without deadlocks.

+---

+collect_mounts()/drop_collected_mounts()/iterate_mounts() are gone now.
+Replacement is collect_paths()/drop_collected_path(), with no special iterator needed.
+Instead of a cloned mount tree, the new interface returns an array of struct path, one for each mount collect_mounts() would've created.
+These struct path point to locations in the caller's namespace that would be roots of the cloned mounts.